PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 #### 4.4 Advantages of simple payment channels

 An advantage of this style of payment channel is that it is extremely simple.
-The anchor TXO locking script is essentially either a 2-of-2 multisig in the spend branch, or a P2PKH with relative timelock in the refund branch.
+The anchor TXO script is essentially either a 2-of-2 multisig in the spend branch, or a P2PKH with relative timelock in the refund branch.
 Commitment transitions are achieved simply by Alice constructing and signing new CTXs and sending them to Bob.

 The channel is also almost entirely passive from Bob's point of view.
 He simply needs to keep hold of the most recent CTx, and then sign and broadcast it when he's ready to close the channel.
 Simple channels should be very straightforward for wallets and applications to implement.